 ONS cannot yet accept requests for access to origin-destination data.
 We will provide more information on how to do this closer to the time of release.

-For those who do not wish or need to visit the VML but still have an interest in the origin-destination data, some of the less detailed tables will be treated as safeguarded files and consideration is being given to how these can be made available to researchers to hold outside of ONS under strict terms and conditions.
+For those who do not wish or need to visit the VML but still have an interest in the origin-destination data, some of the less detailed tables will be treated as safeguarded files and made available to researchers to hold outside of ONS under strict terms and conditions.
+More information about these terms and conditions and how to obtain access to the tables will be made available shortly.

-The origin-destination products will be published in phases.
-Table specifications are now available; see Flow data table layouts.
+Table specifications for all origin-destination tables are available; see Flow data table layouts.
 These specifications provide confirmation of the geographies that will apply to each table, as well as a provisional indication of whether each table will be public, safeguarded or secure.
 However, this is only a provisional indication and each dataset will have to be assessed for disclosure before a final decision on the access channel is made.
 It is possible that some of the tables indicated as being secure may be able to be made available via the safeguarded channel.

 Keep me informed